dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 countplot(loan_data,'loanstatus',order_type)
 plt.title('Distribution of loanstatus of borrowers');
 ```

 ![png](Part_I_exploration_files/Part_I_exploration_20_0.png)

- The bar graph of loan status reveal that the majority of Prosper bank's client are in good standing and have either completely paid off their loans or are actively in the process of paying off while a small proportion of their borrowers are being chargedoff or defaulting, past due, cancelled (not in good standing with bank).
+ The bar graph of loan status reveals that the majority of Prosper Bank's clients are in good standing and have either completely paid off their loans or are actively in the process of paying off while a small proportion of their borrowers are being charged off or defaulting, past due, canceled (not in good standing with the bank).

-To be specific, about a third of loans given out have been fully repaid (`complete`) with about half of all borrowers currently in the process of paying off loans(`current`).Only about one-tenth of loans have been `chargedoff`, leaving only about 4.4% `defaulted` and 1.8% of loans in various stages of being defaulted by 1 to 120 days `past due`.
+To be specific, about a third of loans given out have been fully repaid (`complete`) with about half of all borrowers currently in the process of paying off loans(`current`).
+Only about one-tenth of loans have been `charged-off`, leaving only about 4.4% `defaulted` and 1.8% of loans in various stages of being defaulted by 1 to 120 days `past due`.

 Therefore, Prosper's bank is actually prospering.
-A deeper investigation to find the dollar value of these loan status will continue to assertain the average amount of loans being paid off, whether they are mostly small loans or big loans.
+A deeper investigation to find the dollar value of these loan statuses will continue to ascertain the average amount of loans being paid off, whether they are mostly small loans or big loans.

-> - 2.
-For the borrowers in good standing (current) and those not in good standing (cancelled), what are their reasons for taking loans?
+2. For the borrowers in good standing (current) and those not in good standing (canceled), what are their reasons for taking loans?

 ```python
 plt.figure(figsize=(16,9))